 20% OFF Eurail Passes!

-Buy now for travel next year and save
+Buy now for travel this summer

 The following are a list and description of the major High-Speed rail lines:

 For more information on high speed trains in Italy, click here.

 Eurostar England - France - Belgium

 This is the most well known of the high-speed trains.
 The Eurostar travels at speeds of up to 300kmh (186 mph) on high-speed lines, and covers the distance between London and France in 3 hours.
 In addition, the Eurostar travels to Brussels, Calais and special ski locations.
 Eurail passes are not valid on these trains.
 However, Eurail Pass holders do pay a reduced fare of 75% of full price in 1st class, or 65% in 2nd class.

 The most common train between Paris and Amsterdam.
 Ticket and Eurail Pass holders are welcomed with only a small supplement.
 Passes must cover the entire sector of travel.